-2.1.1 Part-simulated tax-benefit components
+2.1.1.
+Part-simulated tax-benefit components

-There is one part-simulated component in the Lithuanian policy spine: unemployment insurance benefit (bunct\lt).
+There is one part-simulated component in the Lithuanian policy spine: unemployment insurance benefit (bunct_lt).
 The policy is marked in the model as 'PART SIMULATED'.
 Elements that are part-simulated are also marked as taken 'FROM THE DATA'.
 In this case we take the benefit duration limits from the data.
 I.e. for the observed unemployed {bunct > 0} we limit the benefit duration by actual receipt in the data (lunmy<max>bunmy).
 This is done to reduce oversimulation of unemployment benefit duration, as not all recipients use the maximum possible duration.
 A considerable part of unemployment benefit recipients discontinue its receipt earlier than their eligibility would suggest due to finding a new job.

-2.2 Order of simulation and interdependencies
+2.2.
+Order of simulation and interdependencies

-Order of simulation in 2015-2018
+• Order of simulation in 2016-2019

-In 2015-2018 the order of simulation remains the same as before besides the following changes (see Table 2.3):
+In 2016-2019 the order of simulation remains the same as before besides the following changes (see Table 2.3):

-Compensations in 2014-2016 due to the cuts in old age, early retirement, disability pensions made in 2010 and 2011 are simulated in EUROMOD (boa\lt policy) (see Annex II for details).
+- Compensations in 2014-2016 due to the cuts in old age, early retirement, disability pensions made in 2010 and 2011 are simulated in EUROMOD (boa_lt policy) (see Annex II for details).
 In 2017 and 2018 no cuts and compensations applied.
-The policy boa\lt was modified accordingly to account for any cuts or compensations recorded in the input data.

-- A switch for full-year adjustment of the unemployment insurance benefit (bunct\FYA\lt) is introduced for 2017.
+The policy boa_lt was modified accordingly to account for any cuts or compensations recorded in the input data. - A switch for full-year adjustment of the unemployment insurance benefit (bunct_FYA_lt) is introduced for 2017.
 The rules of the benefit changed as of July 1st, 2017 so not modelled for 2017 by default.
-The switch enables to account for the mid-year change in the policy rules. - Newly introduced long-term work payment (bunct01\lt) is modelled starting 2018 after the unemployment social insurance benefit. - Newly introduced universal child benefits modelled: bchnm\lt is modelled after the benefit for multiple birth families (bchmp\lt).
-Child allowance (bch00\s) is renamed into additional child allowance.
-The new universal child benefit is included into all appropriate income lists.
+The switch enables to account for the mid-year change in the policy rules.
+However, administrative statistics does not show any substantial increase between 2016 and 2017. - Newly introduced long-term work payment (bunct01_lt) is modelled starting 2018 after the unemployment social insurance benefit. - Newly introduced universal child benefits modelled: bchnm_lt is modelled after the benefit for multiple birth families (bchmp_lt).
+Child allowance (bch00_s) is renamed into additional child allowance.
+The new universal child benefit is included into all appropriate income lists. - Recalculation of gross wage (wage_adj_lt) was included in the model since year 2019.
+Due to tax and social incurance contribution reform since January 1st 2019, all the wages were increased by factor 1.289.
+The recalculation of gross wage is applied on all incomes by default. - A switch for old-age pension indexation (boa00_lt) is introduced for year 2016-2019, which is calculated according to the pension formula, conversion coefficient applied when recalculating former pension records into the point system.
+The switch allows to